Buying Your Home in a Competitive Market

 - Cover the portion of the closing cost normally incurred by the seller.
 Its a simple gesture but it may come across as a better offer than the offers holding the seller to cover that expense.

 - Agree to abide by your offer even if the appraisal comes up short.
-The appraisal is one of the areas that a deal can be lost.
+This is known as offering an "Appraisal Gap Guarantee".
+The appraisal is where a deal can be lost by the Seller.
 This is a big concern for sellers in a competitive market bidding war.
-A buyer (like you) agrees to pay $2,000 higher than the original asking price.
+For example, a buyer (like you) has agreed to pay $5,000 higher than the original asking price.
 The offer is accepted but now the appraisal comes in for the original asking price or even below.
-The seller and buyer will now have to agree how to handle this situation.
+If you are financing, the bank is not going to up the loan to down payment ratio to cover the difference.
+There are three choices here.
+The seller lowers the price, the buyer brings more cash to the table, or the deal dies.
+Agreeing up front to bring the additional cash to the table with an "Appraisal Gap Guarantee" (up to a certain dollar amount if you so choose) will make your offer more appealing than the one that did not agree to do so.
 If you are a cash buyer, hopefully you and your agent have already done your homework.
 Have a good understanding of what the home is worth and determine if you are willing to pay what you offered regardless of the appraisal.
 In fact, as a cash buyer, you can choose to waive the appraisal altogether.
-If you are financing, the bank is not going to up the loan to down payment ratio to cover the difference.
-There are three choices here.
-The seller lowers the price, the buyer brings more cash to the table, or the deal dies.
-Agreeing up front to bring the additional cash to the table (up to a certain dollar amount if you so choose) will make your offer more appealing than the one that did not agree to do so.

 - Agree to limit the inspection risk to the seller.
 Inspections are another area where a deal can be lost.
 Inspections are also important and they protect you, but you can weigh the risk to reward.
 Perhaps you agree to handle any inspection items that come up yourself unless they involve structural integrity issues, safety or major mechanical.
 Some people choose to waive the inspection right all together.
-This is risky, but if you are willing to take a chance on any expenses you may incur, this strategy is certainly effective at making an offer more attractive.
+This is risky but if you are willing to take a chance on the expenses you may incur from that decision, this strategy is certainly effective at making an offer more attractive.

 Coming up with a simple deal sweetener may be just the bump your offer needs to get it to the top!